Last Updated on June 25, 2022

 “zayt w toom w hamud” which means oil, garlic and lemon is just so common of a sauce or marinade in Lebanese cuisine.
 And it applies to fish too.
 The concept here is simple.
 Using a mortar and pestle or food processor, crush some garlic cloves with olive oil, salt and freshly squeezed lemon juice.
 Stuff a whole fish with this sauce, roll with aluminum foil and bake (or grill).
 And if you’re short on time, stuff the fish with garlic and lemon chunks, roll with foil and bake.

 We found that fish from the cod family taste best for this recipe.
-Our favorite one being the Red Snapper.
+Our favorite one is the Red Snapper.
 Recently mom discovered that the Branzini fish tastes great baked this way as well.
 Now on to the recipe…

-- 2 Whole Red Snapper Fish or equivalent in Cod (4 lbs total)
+- 2 Whole Red Snapper Fish or equivalent in Cod 4 lbs total

 - 2 lemons juiced

 - 1 lemon cut into 8 pieces

 - 2 heads of garlic pealed and crushed